DynamiteAI/dynamite-nsm/README.md

 ### The Monitor

-**Your monitor is responsible for parsing, enriching, indexing, and visualizing analyzed traffic sent from multiple agents.**
+**Your monitor is responsible for parsing, enriching, indexing, and visualizing analyzed traffic sent from multiple agents or NetFlow exporters.**

 | Component                                              | Description                                                                                                                     |
 |--------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------|